 There are ways to support child development at this stage through age-appropriate play that will support the child’s progression at later stages, too.

 - Provide toys and age-appropriate objects for reach and grasp.
-This banana toothbrush teether has molded handles that make it a great teething item for little ones.
+This banana toothbrush teether (affiliate link) has molded handles that make it a great teething item for little ones.